Feestig/ONORobot/src/opsoro/apps/facebook_live/facebook_sdk_setup.md

 - First in your HTML make this `<div id="fb-root"></div>` the first element in your body.
 Facebook needs this to append it's dialogs and modal boxes.

  - In your JavaScript, in your `window.load` function or `$(document).ready` or whatever `onLoad` function you prefer.
 You should execute the Facebook initialize function.
+This function is called asynchronously and might take some time to load so don't think that you can use it instantly.

         window.fbAsyncInit = function() {
           FB.init({